cecchettisilva/velixo-test-task/README.md

   - Add helper files (e.g., createNewExcelWorkbook) containing groups of Playwright actions that can be reused for other interactions.

+## Video

+- I put a video in `excel-playwright-test/videos/demo-recording` with a quick overview of how the code was built, including a demo, workarounds, and improvements.

 <br>

 ---